 1931 – Hornblower from The Skin Game, a descendant of Johann Strauss (see Waltzes from Vienna) eventually gets out of the feud with Hillcrist and moves to Vermont, where a quarter of a century later, he discovers the very dead Harry in The Trouble With Harry.
 His son, Charles, had already got into trouble posing as a lawyer named Bentham in Juno and the Paycock.
 This explains why Captain Boyle from the same movie was so keen to work for the Hillcrists (under the alias of Dawker).
 The feud goes on.
 Meanwhile, at least one woman from either the Hillcrist or Hornblower family is tricked into marrying Mr Rutland from Marnie, establishing his fortune.

 1932 – Fred and Emily from Rich and Strange have a pet cat and a cat they later eat.
 Both cats were first seen as kittens in Murder!.
 They deal with a nosy busybody, Elsie, who reappears forty years later in Frenzy, as nosy busybody hotel owner, Elsie.
-The con artist ‘Princess’ that Fred falls in love with next shows up as the titular Rebecca in Rebecca.
+The con artist ‘Princess’ who Fred falls in love with next shows up as the titular Rebecca in Rebecca.
 Meanwhile, Commander Gordon who seduces Emily is actually Chief Constable Burgoyne from Young and Innocent, taking a quick time out from dealing with his family.
 Their trip back to London took far longer than anybody realised, as they were picked up alongside the people from Lifeboat.

 1934 – The conspirators (including a revived General from Secret Agent) who are trying to start wars via an assassination in The Man Who Knew Too Much also get muddled up with The 39 Steps and spread their ideas to the Nazis in Foreign Correspondent.
 The assassins are trapped in a time loop that sees them trying to assassinate dignitaries every night for the rest of eternity.
 We only get one other glimpse, though in 1956.
 Meanwhile, Betty, the young girl who was kidnapped, grows up to become the second Mrs de Winter in Rebecca.